Grand Junction, Colorado: Transportation

 Bustang, Colorado's state-run bus system, provides intercity bus service to the city.
 There are two bus lines that include Grand Junction.
 The West line connects to Denver, while the Outrider line connects to Durango.
-Both of these have multiple stops in between the final destinations, and the West line has options to transfer to alternative lines.
+Both of these have multiple stops between the final destinations, and the West line has options to transfer to alternative lines.

 Grand Valley Transit (GVT) is a regional transit system serving the Grand Valley.
 It operates 11 bus routes in the area as well as a "dial-a-ride" service.

-The city also has plans to implement shared micromobility in the form of Electric Scooters by April 2023.
-The only known company is Lime, as Grand Junction is a location on the companies mobile app.
+The city also offers a shared micromobility program that was launched in May 2023.
+The city has allowed the companies Bird and Lime to rent out the e-scooters via their respective mobile apps.

+Grand Junction has a growing network of mixed-use pedestrian and bicycle trails.
+The riverfront trail system, which runs next to Colorado River, extends from Loma to Palisade, with missing sections between Las Colonias Park and 29 Rd, and 33 1/2 Rd to 36 1/4 Rd.
+The monument trail provides a connection from the riverfront trail and the downtown core to the Lunch Loops.
+In 2023, the city council passed the pedestrian and bicycle plan, a visionary document to promote better connectivity.
+In the same year, the city passed a revised Transportation and Engineering Design Standards (TEDS) to provide clearer guidelines for the development of new bicycle and pedestrian infrastructure.
+In 2024, the city was awarded a silver designation by the League of American Bicyclists.